 Program #KINM003.
 Recorded in New York, NY on April 04, 1967.

-August 28th marks the 50th anniversary of the March on Washington and Dr. Martin Luther King’s “I Have a Dream” speech.
-It will be aired over and over again.
-The charismatic orator is forever frozen on the steps of the Lincoln Memorial on that August day.
-No doubt it was a great and historic presentation, profoundly moving and full of dazzling poetry and inspiring images.
-But he was to give another address no less significant to a much smaller audience on April 4, 1967 in Riverside Church in New York.
+Martin Luther King Jr.’s charismatic “I Have a Dream” speech is emblazoned in our historical memories.
+But another address to a much smaller audience on April 4, 1967 at Riverside Church in New York is no less significant.
 There King demonstrated his deep understanding of how the system works.
 He moved beyond a simple race analysis to include class and foreign policy issues.
 He forcefully denounced the war in Vietnam.
 He called the U.S. “the greatest purveyor of violence in the world” and he deplored the “giant triplets of racism, extreme materialism and militarism.”
 Exactly one year later King was assassinated in Memphis where he had gone in solidarity with striking sanitation workers.

 Your cart is currently empty